 It's Southern tradition to season collard greens with some form of cured pork.
 The collards just wouldn't taste right without it!

-You'll want to add in some meat for great flavor.
+Then you'll want to add in some meat for great flavor.
 Oh yes, it's Southern tradition to season collard greens with some form of cured pork.
 The collards just wouldn't taste right without it!

 You can use any combination of smoked ham hocks, country ham, fat back, and hog jowls, as desired.
 We like to use about 2 pounds of smoked ham hocks and a small piece of fat back.